amundsen-io/rfcs/rfc/000-feature-template.md

 > The impact on onboarding and learning about Amundsen
 > Cost of migrating existing Amundsen installations (is it a breaking change?)
 > If there are tradeoffs to choosing any path.
 Attempt to identify them here.
+- Takes more effort and time to implement than the alternative of keeping them together.

 ## Alternatives

 > Why is this design the best in the space of possible designs?
 > What other designs have been considered and what is the rationale for not choosing them?
 > What is the impact of not doing this?
+- Keep the current functionality and simply add two optional parameters fo sentiment and category to Tag.

 ## Prior art